What is a Junior/Diddy League?

 How do the swimmers know they have been selected?

 The teams will be posted on the Club Notice Board (entrance to the 50m Pool changing rooms on the first floor of Coventry Sports Centre).
-Selected swimmers will receive email notification of selection (if email address is held on club"s database) and also the squad coaches are given a list of selection.
+Selected swimmers will also receive email notification of selection (if email address is held on club"s database) and also the squad coaches are given a list of selections.

 What do I do if selected?

-You need to indicate if you are available to swim by ticking or crossing your name on the board, or replying by email to Rikki Morris email@example.com.
+You need to indicate if you are available to swim by ticking or crossing your name on the board, or replying by email to Paul Wilson firstname.lastname@example.org.
 The earlier that you can do this the better as it helps to give reserve swimmers more notice that they are required to swim.
 If we have not had any response/indication that you are available to swim by two weeks prior to the event we will assume that you are not available and reserves will be asked to swim in their place.

 What do I do if a swimmer can not make it on the day due to illness etc?